 - Best Low Cost Razor: Maggard MR1 – Honorable Mentions: Dorco PL-602 (plastic), RazoRock DE1, Baili BD176

-- Best “Popular” Razor (tie): Merkur “Heavy Classic” 34c two piece safety bar, Edwin Jagger DE89 series three piece safety bar (the “LBL” version seems to be the most popular).
+- Best “Popular” Razor (tie): Merkur “Heavy Classic” 34c two piece safety bar, Edwin Jagger DE89 series three piece safety bar.
 Honorable mention: Parker 92R TTO safety bar

 - Best Open Comb Razor: Parker open comb razors, the 24C and the 26C (differing only in handle design.
 Both shave very well and are not overly-aggressive).